Waimakariri River: Development

 In 1923 the river was mainly investigated for a hydroelectric dam to supply electricity to Christchurch.
 It received support from the community but the dam was never built since the Government offered inexpensive electricity from the Lake Coleridge scheme.

 The Central Plains Water Trust is proposing to take 40 m3/s of water from two points on the Waimakariri River as part of the Central Plains Water enhancement scheme.

 Pollution

 In 2007 the Waimakariri was ranked as one of the ten most polluted of the larger rivers in New Zealand.
 Some of the pollution was caused by liquid wastes from industries such as a meat processing plant and wool scourers in the vicinity of the river.
 The wastes were discharged directly into it but as of 2012 it was piped to the municipal sewage treatment plant.
 There had been some non-compliance issues with the resource consents for water discharge.

+Cultural references

+The Waimakiriri River is described in several works by author Ruth France.
+Her poem "After Flood", published under the pseudonym "Paul Henderson", describes "the alive / Roar of the river loud on the loose", and as being an "age-long wanderer, age-wily".
+Her novel, Ice Cold River (1961), describes the flooding of a family farm at Christmas after the Waimakariri River bursts through a stopbank:The water advanced so slowly and quietly that it seemed no more than the tide making in an estuary backwater....
+[Q]uite suddenly, the lake of water seemed to lift itself, hurled itself over the garden and against the house in a wave that thumped as did a blasting operation at a distance.
+Immediately the house was surrounded, and the wave went on, eating up the fields with rapid teeth of dirty foam, in which sticks and grass and debris turned over, were engulfed, and reappeared in an endless sucking whirlpool.